nevalang/neva/README.md

 ### Static analysis

 Thanks to graph-like nature of FBP programs and static types compiler can catch most of the possible errors.
 And everything compiler can't catch is checked at program's startup.
 So there's just the actual program's logic that programmer have to think about.
-Situations like "error was handled like a valid result" are impossible.
+Many situations like "error was handled like a valid result" or "class was initialized with null dependencies" are simply impossible.

 ### Interpreter mode